 Here is a Complete Guide to Chadar Trek from Altitude Adventure India

 The Chadar Trek is a thrilling expedition over the frozen Zanskar river which lies deep in the formidable mountains of Ladakh, India.
-It is a trek of epic proportions taken under challenging weather conditions that see temperatures drop as low as -35C in the night.
-It is regarded as one of the most stunning and exhilarating winter treks across the world.
-The excursion includes walking on the frozen sheet of ice during the day and camping near the caves during the night.
+It is a trek of epic proportions taken under challenging weather conditions of Zanskar Valley that see temperatures drop as low as -35C in the night.
+It is regarded as one of the most stunning and exhilarating winter trek across the world.
+The excursion includes walking in the Zanskar valley on the frozen sheet of ice during the day and camping near the caves during the night.

 How to reach the Chadar Trek?

-The Chadar Trek starts from Leh which is located in Ladakh, Jammu and Kashmir, India.
-It happens during the winter months of January and February and the only way to reach in these months is by flight to Leh.
+The Chadar Trek starts from Leh which is located in Ladakh, India.
+It happens during the winter months of January & February and the only way to reach Leh in these months is by flight.
+GoAir & Spicejet are two domestic airlines which have regular flights from Delhi to Leh which reach in the early morning.
+There are no afternoon or evening flights to Leh.

 The nearest airport is Kushok Bakula Rimpochee Airport in Leh, which is around 4-5 km away from Leh city.
-You can take direct flights from Mumbai, Delhi, Jammu, and Srinagar to reach Leh.
-When you reach Leh airport, you get a cab, which will take you to Leh where most of the guest houses and hotels are located.
-A taxi from Leh airport usually costs around INR 300 and it will drop you to the guest house.
+When you reach Leh airport, you get a cab, which will take you to your hotel or guest house in Leh.
+A taxi from Leh airport usually costs around INR 400-500.
+You mention the name of your guest house to the taxi driver and he will drop you exactly to the location.

-After three days you will depart for a 2-hour road journey to Chilling, which is 65 km from Leh.
+After three days of your arrival in Leh, you will depart for a 2-hour road journey to Chilling, which is 65 km from Leh.
 From Chilling you will embark on your Chadar Trek adventure to Nerak village and back.

 What is the Chadar Trek difficulty?

-Chadar Trek height is similar to Leh, which is at the height of 11,480 feet (3500 meters).
 Any place above 8000 feet you are susceptible to AMS i.e., Altitude Mountain syndrome, especially if you don’t have proper fitness.
-The cold Leh Ladakh temperature which dips till -25 C at night adds to the deteriorating health of trekkers.
+The cold Leh Ladakh temperature which dips till -30 C at night adds to the deteriorating health of trekkers.

-This trek is a flat walk along the Chadar with almost no climbing.
-The challenge is walking in the extreme cold on the ice where night temperatures dip to up to -20 degrees.
+Though the trek is a flat walk along the frozen river with almost no climbing, the challenge is to walk in the extreme cold where even in day the temperature is -10 degrees and night temperatures it may dip up to -30 degrees.

-Once upon a time, Chadar Trek was considered to be a challenging trek meant only for experienced trekkers.
-There were few organizers and very little information was known about the Chadar conditions.
-The proper gear was not available easily for this trek which happens in the sub-zero Leh Ladakh temperature.
+Earlier, Chadar Trek was considered to be a challenging trek meant only for experienced trekkers.
+There were few organizers and very little was known about the Chadar trek and its conditions.
+Lack of proper gear made this trek which happens in the sub-zero Leh Ladakh temperature even more challenging.

-But nowadays most of the adventure seekers who come to chadar trek are first-time trekkers.
-They have never trekked before, they are beginners, yet they are coming for this trek.
+In fact, nowadays the majority of the adventure seekers who come for chadar trek are first-time trekkers.
+They have never trekked before, they are beginners, yet they are coming for this challenging yet mesmerizing trek.

 Chadar Trek can be done by beginners too, but you need to take certain precautions before you attempt this dream trek.